top of page

 Azure Functions supports two hosting models.

-• Consumption plan : Compute power is automatically allocated when your code is running.
+• Consumption plan: Compute power is automatically allocated when your code is running.

 In this architecture, a function is invoked when a client makes an HTTP request.
-Because a constant high-volume throughput is not expected in this use case, consumption plan is recommended because you pay only for the compute resources you use.
+Because a constant high-volume throughput is not expected in this use case, a consumption plan is recommended because you pay only for the compute resources you use.

 Azure Cosmos DB